 Frickenhausen, 27 April 2017 – Greiner Bio-One GmbH is constructing a new high-bay warehouse at its home base in Frickenhausen.

 The new 29-metre-high construction will replace the current high-bay warehouse, which is no longer capable of dealing with the greatly increased warehouse technology and capacity requirements.
 The building is part of an infrastructure project that also includes plans for developing additional production space.
-The ground-breaking ceremony for the new high-bay warehouse was held on 27th April and it is scheduled for completion in April 2018.
+The ground-breaking ceremony for the new high-bay warehouse was held today, Thursday, and it is scheduled for completion in April 2018.

 Five times faster – more than twice as much space

 Greiner Bio-One specialises in the development, production and sale of high-quality plastic laboratory products.
 Its 1980s high-bay warehouse was no longer able to keep pace with the dynamic growth the company has undergone in the last few years.
 It was close to full capacity at times, and stock had to be stored at other sites.
 The new building will double the number of pallet spaces to more than 12,000.
 With a volume of 70,000 cubic metres, there is – theoretically – easily space to park 7,000 compact cars in the building.

 Warehouse technology has evolved radically in recent decades.
 The digital revolution is also driving a technological transformation.
 This alone made a modernisation of the facility inevitable.
 The new fully-automatic high-bay warehouse will improve material flows and productivity in logistics.
 It will in future be possible to move five times as much material in and out of storage in the same period of time.